Unity Point Csl and Resource Center

 Unity Point Csl and Resource Center - Ada, OK

-Unity Point Csl And Resource Center is a mental health and substance abuse treatment facility located at 901 West 18th Street in the 74820 zip code in Ada, OK.
+Unity Point Csl And Resource Center is a mental health and substance abuse rehab center located at 901 West 18th Street in the 74820 zip code in Ada, OK.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Unity Point Csl And Resource Center include substance use counseling approach, CBT and motivational interviewing.
-Unity Point Csl And Resource Center provides outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
-Other addiction treatment offered includes general addiction disorder treatment.
+Some of the treatment approaches used by Unity Point Csl And Resource Center include motivational incentives, rational emotive behavioral therapy and motivational interviewing.
+Unity Point Csl And Resource Center provides regular outpatient treatment and outpatient treatment.
+It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 901 West 18th Street, Ada, OK 74820